The Numbers Speak: LinkedIn as a B2B Performance Driver

 - Number of qualified leads generated

-Case Studies: Leveraging Intent Signals
+Case Studies: Using Intent Signals in Practice

 Case 1: SaaS Cybersecurity Solution